mathieucans/snail-race-kata/snail-race-bet/Instructions.md

 ## Step 1: Contract test a read/write dependency

 1. contract test a database
-    1. Implement MongoDbBetRepository to pass it tests
+    1. Implement BetRepositoryMongoDb to pass it tests
-    2. Create a InMemoryBetRepository that implement the BetRepository.
+    2. Create a BetRepositoryFake that implement the BetRepository.
 2. use contract test to write in memory adapter
-    1. Execute the same test for both MongoDbBetRepository and InMemoryBetRepository
+    1. Execute the same test for both BetRepositoryMongoDb and BetRepositoryFake
         * [exapmple in](https://gist.github.com/martinsson/dda36b037908ced85cb11b3a866bacf2) TS
-    2. Implement the InMemoryBetRepository to pass it tests
+    2. Implement the BetRepositoryFake to pass it tests

 ## Step 2: Contract test a readonly dependency
 1. Use test to implement the RaceResultProvider interface based on the real server